Xan1221/bathuni-dungeonsofDoom/README.md

                  otherwise.

-PICKUP:This method enables you to pickup gold if there is no gold on the
+PICKUP:This method enables you to pickup gold.
+If there is no gold on the
-       that you are currently standing on a Fail will be displayed indicating that pickup was unsuccessful followed by your amount of gold before
+       space you are currently standing on a Fail will be displayed.
+       This will indicate that pickup was unsuccessful and it will be displayed by your amount of gold before
        PICKUP was called.

        If you do happen to stumble upon gold and use PICKUP,
        SUCCESS will be displayed followed by your updated amount of gold.
 To activate the command type: PICKUP

 LOOK: This enables you to view a 5x5 grid of your surrounding area.
 This method is also